babyron64/my_cmd_tools/README.md

 ```

 ## Tool's specific info
-For detail infomation about each of the tools, see the document in Document folder.
+For detail infomation about each tools, see man pages or the document in Document folder.